DoctorWkt/pdp7-unix/README.md

 The code in the original scans are (c) Novell who own the rights to the Unix source code.
 Everything that didn't come from the scanned files is GPLv3.

+* /build     is an area to build the kernel & filesystem and run them
+* /man		 holds man pages
+* /misc	     holds miscellaneous notes and information
 * /scans     holds the unmodified OCR versions of the scanned files
 * /src/cmd   holds the modified source code of the user-mode programs
 * /src/sys   holds the modified source code of the kernel
 * /src/other holds PDP-7 source code which did not come from the scanned files
 * /tools     holds the source for the tools written to assist the project
-* /build     is an area to build the kernel & filesystem and run them
-* /misc	     holds miscellaneous notes and information

 ## Travis Status